semaphoreci/docs/docs/docs/using-semaphore/test-reports.md

 <VideoTutorial title="How to set up test reports" src="https://www.youtube.com/embed/9L0Z9xcKiYU?si=IdSsYfGLU7btYVwq" />

 Test reports shows a unified view of all your tests in a [pipeline](./pipelines).
+This page explains how to configure test reports and interpret the test dashboard.

 ## Overview {#overview}